 This paper has reviewed the work of two women’s networks.
 The process was essentially qualitative, analyzing responses within the context of feminism, potential political opportunity of having a female president; and organizations’ capacity.
 This analysis is necessary since most organizing activities have not focused on grassroots or progressive politics focusing on livelihoods opportunities and advocacy and change making respectively within a human rights framework.
 The paper posits that unless Liberian women’s organizations hold radical ideological perspectives to support advocacy, theirs may most likely be reactive, male-led responses, void of a level of consciousness that brings effective and sustainable change.

 Politics and Social Change | Women's Studies

 Williams, Korto, "Beyond Mass Action: A Study Of Collective Organizing Among Liberian Women Using Feminist Movement Perspectives" (2008).
 Capstone Collection.
-Paper 2166.
+2166.

 This document is currently not available here.